Earthly Possessions (film)

-Earthly Possessions is a 1999 American made-for-television romantic drama film starring Susan Sarandon and Stephen Dorff.
+Earthly Possessions is a 1999 American romantic drama television film directed by James Lapine and starring Susan Sarandon and Stephen Dorff.
 The film originally premiered on HBO on March 20, 1999.

 Plot

 An adaptation of Anne Tyler's novel of the same name about a middle aged housewife who feels her life is going nowhere, Charlotte Emory, plans to withdraw all the money from her bank account and leave her husband, a minister who has been taking her for granted for years.
 Then a young bank robber, Jake Sims, grabs her at gunpoint, takes her hostage and they make their getaway on a bus.